 During the late 19th and early 20th centuries, Chincoteague Bay was well known for its shellfish industry, which shipped oysters, crabs, and clams to major cities on the East Coast.
 Unfortunately, overfishing depleted its shellfish stocks, which have still not recovered.

-Chincoteague Bay is a lagoon between Assateague Island and Worcester County, Maryland and northern Accomack County, Virginia.
+Chincoteague Bay is a lagoon between Assateague Island, Worcester County, Maryland, and northern Accomack County, Virginia.
 At its northern end, it becomes Sinepuxent Bay; its southern end drains into the Atlantic Ocean via Chincoteague Inlet.
 No major river flows into Chincoteague Bay—its largest tributaries are Newport Creek in Worcester County and Swans Gut Creek in Accomack County.
 The Chincoteague watershed is primarily forest and agriculture.

 Large areas of what was thought to be pristine habitat are showing significantly degrading water quality trends and living resource impacts.
 Despite past improvements, nutrients and phytoplankton have been increasing in recent years throughout Chincoteague Bay.